The procedure of writing an appraisal report deals with an investigation which forms an opinion of value.

 Another of the processes is the Sales Comparison Approach - which involves finding a comparable analysis to other similar properties within a close proximity which have recently sold.

-Being the most common approach, the Sales Comparison Approach is generally the most precise and best indicator of worth for a residence.
+Being the most common approach, the Sales Comparison Approach tends to be the most precise and best indicator of worth for a property.